UMAprotocol/UMIPs/Implementations/pooltogether-tvl.md

 ### General TVL Calculation:

-1. Construct subgraph query by making sure that the `block` parameter corresponds to the latest available block at or before the end of the day (midnight UTC), e.g.:
+1. Construct subgraph query by making sure that the `block` parameter corresponds to the latest available block at or before the end of the day (24:00 UTC), e.g.:
 ```
 {
   prizePools(